 Monica Taylor Monday stepped down as Managing Partner and the firm named K. Brett Marston Managing Partner.
 A new Executive Board was created, comprising of Ms. Monday (Chair), Brett Marston, Matthew Broughton, W. William Gust, and Gregory Habeeb.

 Gentry Locke Attorneys opened Norfolk Office.
 As of May 1, this office includes John Scheib, former Chief Legal Officer and senior executive of Norfolk Southern, and Melissa O’Boyle, former federal prosecutor in the Eastern District of Virginia.

 Gentry Locke has grown to be the 8th largest law firm in Virginia.

-With 90+ years of experience, Gentry Locke is an established law firm with an innovative, cohesive group of legal professionals.
-Combining cutting-edge technology with solid ethics and a relentless drive to serve our clients’ needs, we continually strive to match the legacy of our past with the challenges of the future.
+With 100 years of experience, Gentry Locke is an established law firm with an innovative, cohesive group of legal professionals.
+Combining innovative technology with solid ethics and a relentless drive to serve our clients’ needs, we continually strive to match the legacy of our past with the challenges of the future.